KurtPfeifle/AppImage-manpages/markdown/AppImage-Overview-manpage.md

 # Name

-**`AppImageOverview`** -- Description of the general concepts of 'AppImages': Linux binaries represented by a single file and capable to directly run on a broad range of distributions without any modification.
+**`AppImageOverview`** - Description of general concepts for 'AppImages': Linux binaries represented by a single file, capable to directly run on a broad range of distributions without any modification

 <!--